 I wrote about trading Microsoft Corporation (NASDAQ:MSFT) call options in January after Microsoft announced its plans to challenge for top spot with the Windows 10 operating system.
 The business fundamentals that I lined up in support of a profitable 2015 for Microsoft are still in place but the $50 call options I recommended has largely disappointed as Microsoft currently trades around $41 per share.

 Microsoft is well known in the tech landscape because it is one of the few tech stocks with a blue-chip status.
 Microsoft with its market capitalization of $340.70B is engaged in developing, licensing and supporting a range of software products and services.
+With these evergrowing changes, people who work with Microsoft, as well as those in the IT industry, will have to continually update their knowledge and practices, so they can use the new software and services.
+A lot of training goes into becoming a successful technician, and many may start their journey by taking something like an mta networking fundamentals exam, to help them to understand and learn the basic components of Microsoft.
+Once this has been done, they can move on to the more advanced workings of the corporation.
 The Company also designs and sells hardware, and delivers online advertising to the customers.

 Is It Time to Get Back on Microsoft?